SeaQL/summer-of-code/2023/README.md

+> We were not accepted into GSoC 2023.
+We still offer regular internship, but not in the same format.

 # GSoC 2023 Ideas List

 Welcome!
 If you haven't read the [GSoC Contributing Guide](CONTRIBUTING.md) please read it first before going through the ideas list.